 Carnival Season begins on Twelfth Night (Jan.
 6), with parades that night and then beginning every weekend three weeks before Mardi Gras Day.
-It you want to celebrate with locals, hit one of the parades that roll Twelfth Night – Joan of Arc in the Quarter or Phunny Phorty Phellows Uptown and then on the weekends leading up to Mardi Gras Day.
+If you want to celebrate with locals, hit one of the parades that rolls on Twelfth Night – Joan of Arc in the Quarter or Phunny Phorty Phellows Uptown – or check out the ones on the weekends leading up to Mardi Gras Day.
 The earlier parades are just as much fun and have far less out-of-town guests.
 Check out our guide to early Mardi Gras here.

 2. Download a Parade Tracker

 Parade like a pro.
-Take a look at the routes online ahead of time and keep track of parade progress when you’re on the route or heading out with an app like WDSU’s Parade Tracker.
+Take a look at the routes online ahead of time and keep track of parade progress with an app like WDSU’s Parade Tracker.

 3. Find Your Place in the Fun

 Locals often watch parades in the same spot each year.
 Head to the route a little early to scope out a good spot near a restroom and to set up your chairs, ice chests, ladders, whatever.
-(Here’s the rule: Try to keep your stuff at least 6 feet from the curb.)
-The party and hang out before the parade – getting to know the people around you – are often as much fun as the parade.
+(Here’s the rule: Try to keep your stuff at least 6 feet from the curb).
+Getting to know your neighbors is often as much fun as the parade itself.

 4. Learn How to Get Around

 What do we do?
 We love to dress up.
-Brightly colored wigs, tutus and or sequins are always fun.
-Whether you’re wearing a full costume, or just a mask, hat or wig, you’ll fit in best if you get into the Mardi Gas spirit.
-Anything purple, green or gold will do the trick.
+Brightly colored wigs, tutus, and or sequins are always fun.
+Whether you’re wearing a full costume, or just a mask, hat, or wig, you’ll fit in best if you get into the Mardi Gras spirit.
+Anything purple, green, or gold will do the trick.

 6. Do A Little Reading